-SOFT KEY Description

-Protection (SK3) - RENT PROTECTIONS screen shown

-RMS PROT

-RMS curent protection ✓ Enable

-Level 41.67 ARMS Cancel All

-Power protection ✓ Enable

-Levels 5.00 k W 5.00 kVA

-Trip time (A RMS , kW, kVA ) 0.5 s

-Ready Prog.
-MAN LOC 3ph 🖧 Back

-• ns and one data field on this screen

-that can be set as needed:

-Enable RMS current protection Activates the programmable current limit function at the value

-set in the main program screen

-Enable power protection Activates power protection at W and kVA set points.

-Trip time: Determines how long the power

-source will allow the power level setting to be exceeded before

-tripping off.

-Peak Displays the Peak Current prote ection screen.
-This protection function

-Current (SK4) - nt limit function.
-By setting the peak

-• naximum peak current is limited by the ned level.
-This is done on a cycle by

-im setting applies as described in

-section 6.4.8, next page.

-PEAK CC Apply All

-Peak current limit 100.00 A Cancel All

-Peak current protection n 🕑 Enable

-Level 100.00 A

-OVP margin (100.00) V

-Ready Prog.
-MAN LOC 3ph 🖧 Back

-The level can be set using the s huttle or key pad.
-To enable or disable

-- ble peak current protection" check box

-and press the shuttle to toggle
+SOFT KEY Description Protection Displays the POWER AND CURRENT PROTECTIONS screen shown (SK3) below.
+RMS PROTECTIONS Apply All RMS curent protection ✓ Enable Level 41.67 A{RMS} Power protection ✓ Enable Levels 5.00 kW 5.00 kVA 0.5 Trip time (A{RMS}, kW, kVA) Back Ready Prog.
+MAN LOC 3ph 品 There are two check box options and one data field on this screen that can be set as needed: Enable RMS current protection Activates the programmable current limit function at the value set in the main program screen Enable power protection Activates power protection at W and kVA set points.
+Trip time: Determines how long the power source will allow the power level setting to be exceeded before tripping off.
+Peak Displays the Peak Current protection screen.
+This protection function Current (SK4) is separate from the RMS current limit function.
+By setting the peak current protection mode, the maximum peak current is limited by the power source to the programmed level.
+This is done on a cycle by cycle basis.
+Note that a minimum setting applies as described in section 6.4.8, next page.
+PEAK CONTROL Peak current limit 100.00 Α ✓ Enable Peak current protection Level 100.00 100.00 OVP margin Back Ready Prog.
+MAN LOC 3ph 品 The level can be set using the shuttle or key pad.
+To enable or disable this function, scroll to the "Enable peak current protection" check box and press the shuttle to toggle on or off.